-See the rural practice surveyor job profile for more information.
+See rural practice surveyor for more information.

 You'll be a key part of the site management team on projects ranging from small scale to multi-million pound ventures.
 Your input will be technical, organisational and supervisory, working alongside architects, construction managers, engineers and surveyors.

-As the main on-site technical adviser for subcontractors, craftspeople and operatives, your duties will encompass day-to-day management of the site, the efficient organisation of facilities and monitoring of the labour force, and setting out and surveying the site.
+As the main on-site technical adviser for subcontractors, craftspeople and operatives, your duties will encompass day-to-day management of the site, efficient organisation of facilities and monitoring of the labour force, and setting out and surveying the site.

 Employers typically require a degree or HNC/HND in a relevant discipline, including building engineering, building surveying and construction studies.